15 grammar rules it’s okay to break (Infographic)

 Use fewer and less correctly

-Fewer is an adjective used to quantify nouns that can be counted, whereas less is an adjectives used to quantify intangible nouns that can’t be counted.
+Fewer is an adjective used to quantify nouns that can be counted, whereas less is an adjective used to quantify intangible nouns that can’t be counted.

 Eg. Fewer coins vs less money.